Reading the australian federal version.Choose your state →

 What is this right?

-When a marriage or de facto relationship ends, either party can apply to the court for a property settlement under the Family Law Act 1975 (s 79 for married couples, s 90SM for de facto couples).
-There is no automatic 50/50 split in Australia.
+When a marriage or de facto relationship ends, either party can apply to the court for a property settlement under the Family Law Act 1975 — s.
+79 for married couples, s.
+90SM for de facto couples.
+The persistent myth: there is no automatic 50/50 split in Australia.

-The court follows a four-step process: (1) identify and value all assets, liabilities, and financial resources of both parties; (2) assess each party's financial contributions (income, assets brought into the relationship, inheritances) and non-financial contributions (homemaking, parenting, renovations); (3) consider future needs such as age, health, earning capacity, care of children, and the length of the relationship (s 75(2) factors); (4) check that the overall result is just and equitable.
+The court works through a four-step process: (1) identify and value all assets, liabilities, and financial resources; (2) assess each party's financial contributions (income, assets brought in, inheritances) and non-financial contributions (homemaking, parenting, renovations); (3) consider future needs — age, health, earning capacity, care of children, length of the relationship (the s.
+75(2) factors); (4) check that the overall outcome is just and equitable.

-Superannuation (retirement savings) is treated as property and can be split by a superannuation splitting order (Part VIIIB).
+Superannuation is treated as property and can be split by a superannuation splitting order under Part VIIIB.
 Married couples must file property claims within 12 months of divorce becoming final.
 De facto couples must file within two years of separation.
+Miss those windows and you need leave from the court to proceed at all.

 When does it apply?